thomaspoignant/go-feature-flag/website/docs/go_module/store_file/github.md

 :::tip
 GitHub has rate limits, be sure to correctly set your `PollingInterval` to avoid reaching the limit.

+If the rate limit is reached, the retriever will return an error and will stop polling until GitHub allows it again.
 :::

 ## Example